-Natalie Abrahami is a theatre, opera and film director.
+Natalie Abrahami is a theatre, opera and film director specialising in developing collaborative new works.

 Photo: Johan Persson